Client-Engineering-Indonesia/workshop-maybank-2025/Lab 2 - Data Integration with Streamsets/2. setup streamsets engine/README.md

    - Log in as an admin and put the password `IBMDem0s`
    <img width="1281" alt="image" src="https://github.com/user-attachments/assets/788fc18d-6dd7-4be6-953e-be2269e2f69c" />

-   - Go to Streamsets folder and copy and paste the script in step 1 to deploy the engine (using the toggle)
+   - Go to streamsets folder and copy and paste the script in step 1 to deploy the engine (using the toggle)
    <img width="1281" alt="image" src="https://github.com/user-attachments/assets/fa498f46-3fe7-4326-b999-c1316b2804a0" />

    - Put the streamsets data collector download in sdc-download and streamsets data collector in sdc